-- The deadline for the project midterm report is November 25 and the final report is due January 6.
-The class presentations will be in January 10, 13, and 17. - Homework 2 grades and solutions are out. - The deadline for turning in Homework 3 is November 22. - No class next Monday, November 18! - Due to dissertation season, we need to change the room for the November 22 class to V1.10.
-Ben Peters will teach this class.
+- The deadline for the project midterm report is today! - The final report is due January 8.
+The class presentations will be in January 15 and 22. - The deadline for turning in Homework 3 is December 9. - Next class: guest lecture by Marcos Treviso.